sricharani-10101/Digital-Literacy-Project/README.md

 # PROJECT REVIEW:
 The project involves developing essential digital skills in creating a professional online presence, practicing safe usage of the internet, developing knowledge in cybercrime awareness, and utilizing modern digital technology.

-It comprises five tasks in infographic design, developing a portfolio, exploring platforms, email etiquette, and cyber safety, along with a project report.
+It comprises five tasks in infographic design, developing a portfolio, exploring platforms, email etiquette, and cyber awareness, along with a project report.

 # TASKS COMPLETED: